clicknium/clicknium-docs/doc/api/python/uielement/wait_property.md

         wait_timeout: int = 30
     ) -> bool***

-Wait the element's value of specified property is the same as expected.
+Wait for the element's value of specified property to be the same as expected.

 **Parameters:**
     &emsp;**name[Required]**: str